wla312/Have-To-See/README.md

 # Have-To-See
-App for band/musician search and travel options our first project. yay!!
+App for band/musician search and travel options.
+Our first project. yay!!